 Normally we work on price, but with payday lending currently so weakly regulated what we've tried to do is focus on lenders which at least on the surface have better protocols in place.
 To be in this list lenders must:

-- Be registered with the OFT
+- Be registered with the FCA

 - Have signed up to the Good Practice Charter.
 Don't get too excited, it's just a voluntary industry code, but it's better than nothing.
 More about the Good Practice Charter